 Rabies: A neglected zoonotic disease

-Safe, effective vaccines can be used for pre-exposure immunization in people as well.
-Use of the intradermal vaccine has a cost savings of 60-80% in comparison to the intramuscular vaccine, and may be a more cost-effective option for rural areas where the disease is endemic.
+Safe, effective vaccines can also be used for pre-exposure immunization in people.
+Post-exposure prophylactic vaccinations are required for treating individuals who have had no previous immunisation.
+The reduced volume required by intradermal vaccines, in comparison to the intramuscular vaccine results in cost savings of 60-80%.
+Intradermal vaccination may be a more cost-effective option for high-flow clinics where the disease is endemic.